JGolafshan/comp2000_2023_project/docs/Documentation.md

 4. added a field, ArrayList<ItemInterface> subComponents in item.java
 3. created a class Craft.java to handle craft and uncraft
 4. created a CraftableItem.java which inhreties from Item
-5. both SetupCrafting and SetupUncrafting now use the use methods from the Craft.java
+5. both SetupCrafting and SetupUncrafting now use the use methods from the Craft.java in App.java

 # Task 3